 - Keeping your program safe from fraud

-- Leveraging Agencies
+- Leveraging agencies

-Best Practice: 1) Look for red flags that might indicate the Affiliate applicant might not be who they say they are.
-2) Look at traffic coming in from new Affiliates and decide if it makes sense that real people are coming from those placements.
-3) Look at sales that come from those Affiliates and check them against your internal records to see if they are good.
-If you do this, you’ll eliminate any major fraud risk from your Cost Per Sale (CPS) Affiliate program.”
+"Look for red flags that might indicate the affiliate applicant might not be who they say they are.
+Look at traffic coming in from new affiliates and decide if it makes sense that real people are coming from those placements.
+Look at sales that come from those affiliates and check them against your internal records to see if they are good.
+If you do this, you’ll mitigate major fraud risk from your Cost Per Sale (CPS) affiliate program.” ~ Ben Kiblinger

 Recruiting Great Affiliates

-Most top Affiliates fit in one of the following categories:
+Most top affiliates fit in one of the following categories: